Fair Decoder Baselines and Rigorous Finite-Size Scaling for Bivariate Bicycle Codes on the Quantum Erasure Channel: Results

 \subsection{Rate--Threshold Trade-off}

-Encoding rate vs $p^*$ for all BB sizes and erasure-aware surface codes appears in Fig.~\ref{fig:rate_threshold}; the dashed line is the Shannon limit $K/N = 1 - p$.
-Larger BB codes trade rate for threshold along a clear Pareto frontier; surface codes ($K/N \approx 0.003$--$0.007$) sit below on threshold at comparable rates.
+Encoding rate vs $p^*$ for all BB sizes and erasure-aware toric codes appears in Fig.~\ref{fig:rate_threshold}; the dashed line is the Shannon limit $K/N = 1 - p$.
+Larger BB codes trade rate for threshold along a clear Pareto frontier; toric codes ($K/N \approx 0.001$) sit below on threshold at comparable rates.